If there is one constant in professional services marketing it is that everything can change.

 • Referring prospects to one another when appropriate.

-Don’t expect there to be a one-size-fits-all partnership template because the right opportunities can vary drastically from partner to partner.
+Don’t expect there to be a one-size-fits-all partnership template because the right opportunities can vary from partner to partner.
+We’ve written more detail about these kinds of marketing content partnerships here

-If email is your initial approach, keep it short and concise.
+We recommend that if email is your initial approach, keep it short and concise.
 Make the intention of the email and the value of a partnership clear.
-Show that you’ve done your research.
-As you begin piquing interest and getting responses, focus on building relationships.
-Partnerships are a big investment for all parties—don’t rush into it.
+Demonstrate that you’ve done your research.
+As you begin piquing interest and getting a response, focus on building relationships.
+Aim to get to know your point of contacts, their goals, and how much influence they have in their organization.
+You may have to be introduced to other team members you didn’t initially reach out to in at the beginning.
+Partnerships are a big investment for all parties.
+So don’t rush this important relationship building phase.

-Initial discussions should be focused on getting to know one another and assessing fit.
+Initial discussions should be focused on getting to know one another and assessing if a marketing partnership is a good fit.
 If circumstances allow, phone calls or video conference calls are preferable to email chains.
 These interactions are more personal and will better indicate what it’d be like to work together.

 Not all partnerships will look alike—so, identify the specific collaboration opportunities that all firms are comfortable with and begin planning.
-With multiple parties involved, it’s essential to begin the planning process well in advance of an actual event.
+With multiple parties involved, it’s essential to begin the planning process well in advance of any actual actions.
+For example, if you’re planning to conduct a webinar together, you’ll want to give yourselves and your partner plenty of time to get the details in order.
 Be sure to discuss all potential snafus upfront and set proper expectations.

-Let’s illustrate with an example.
+Let’s build out the example of a co-marketing webinar between two firms.
 If you’re conducting a joint webinar, here are some details to iron out before committing:

 • Which firm will host the webinar and set up the registration page?